flpvsk/filipovskii.github.com.blogofile/src/_posts/002_lastfm_api.markdown

 #### User authorization

-I personally did not use any methods in the API, that require authorization, but I've wrote some code, so you could do it.
+I did not use any method in the API, that require authorization, but here is some code, so you could do it.

 First, you have to create a session for user.
 There is a `create_session()` method for that.
 The most valuable part of it looks like this:

-$$code(lang=python, style=monokai)
+$$code(lang=python)
 token_url = _make_request_url(method='auth.gettoken',
                           api_key=API_KEY)
 token_response = urllib.urlopen(token_url)